JacobB33/DeepLearningFinalProject/data/README.md

         image_num: { # The image number (integer)
             [
                 {
-                    "caption": str, # A caption for the image "embedding_path": str, # Path to the embedding file }
+                    "cap": str, # A caption for the image "embd": str, # Path to the embedding file }
             ]
         }